-2.6 In the case of a large catastrophe such as Hurricane Hugo and Hurricane 90A (Daria), which have provided the largest losses to the reinsurance market in recent years, it is advisable to carry out the modelling process both on the catastrophe losses as a whole and individually by source of business.
-On adding up the figures obtained from the various sources and comparing them with the overall total one can see whether the figures which have been obtained are realistic.
+2.2.13.1 In the case of a large catastrophe such as Hurricane Hugo and Hurricane 90A (Daria), which have provided the largest losses to the reinsurance market in recent years, it is advisable to carry out the modelling process both on the catastrophe losses as a whole and individually by source of business.
+On adding up the figures obtained from the various sources and comparing them with the overall total, one can see whether the figures which have been obtained are realistic.
 The two results should be within reasonable distance of each other, in which case an average can be obtained and the final figures for the different sources can be averaged out.
 It may be safer, however, to use the higher of the two.

-Alternatively, it may be decided from an examination of the development patterns shown by the graphs printed out that the estimate for the ultimate level of claims expected through one source is too low (perhaps, for example, the marine source of claims for Hurricane Hugo) and that figure adjusted upwards to give the total figure expected.
+2.2.13.2 Alternatively, it may be decided, from an examination of the development patterns shown by the graphs printed out, that the estimate for the ultimate level of claims expected through one source is too low (perhaps, for example, the marine source of claims for Hurricane Hugo), then that figure is adjusted upwards to give the total figure expected.
+However, delays in the reporting channel can also cause large variations, sometimes of an unexpected nature, even in an aviation crash where a hull loss only is involved.

-2.7 In the case of an LMX underwriting office there can easily be anything from 20 to 50 catastrophe losses from the years 1987 onwards which give rise to such investigation, although a few will be of more importance than the others.
+2.3.1 In the case of an LMX underwriting office there can easily be anything from 20 to 50 catastrophe losses from the years 1987 onwards which give rise to such investigation, although a few will be of more importance than the others.

-In the case of an office writing mostly other classes of business there might still be 10 or 20 catastrophes needing attention.
-Such has been the pattern of losses in the last five years.
+2.3.2 In the case of an office writing mostly other classes of business, there might still be 10 or 20 catastrophes needing attention.
+Such has been the pattern of losses in the last seven years.